Rainbowjazz enjoys writing articles about traveling and children.

-Let's just face it - boys really do seem to like battles, action and anything that involves shooting.
-It doesn't much seem to matter whether you allow them to play with toy guns when they are young or not - in the end, they discover them.
+Let's face it: Boys really do seem to like battles, action, and anything that involves shooting.
+It doesn't much seem to matter whether you allow them to play with toy guns when they are young or not; in the end, they discover them anyway.

-Also, not all centres will cater for an 11 year old's birthday party.
-Often, the minimum age requirement is 12, due to health and safety reasons.
-However, nationwide, there are many places that will accept children from the age of 10 - they are able to do this because extra protection is provided for the head and face.
+Also, not all centres will cater for an 11-year-old's birthday party.
+Often, the minimum age requirement is 12 due to health and safety reasons.
+However, nationwide, many places will accept children from the age of 10 - they are able to do this because extra protection is provided for the head and face.

-Laser parties are like the precursor to a full blown paintball battle.
-They can be enjoyed by children as young as about 6 or 7, although become more popular around 8 plus.
-11 year olds still enjoy laser parties—in fact, even teenagers and grown men play it.
+Laser parties are like the precursor to a full-blown paintball battle.
+They can be enjoyed by children as young as about 6 or 7, although becoming more popular around 8 plus.
+11-year-olds still enjoy laser parties—in fact, even teenagers and grown adults play it.

-Laser parties generally take place at an indoor venue, where those taking part shoot each other with laser guns.
+Laser parties generally take place at an indoor venue, where those taking part to shoot each other with laser guns.
 Points are recorded automatically, and while one team will triumph, there will also be individual winners.
-Laser parties are extremely popular for boys of this age group - most venues cater for birthday parties, thus providing food and drink.
-I don't think it really matters how many times boys attend laser parties - they never seem to tire of them and it's a great way to expend some energy and have lots of fun at the same time.
+Laser parties are extremely popular for boys of this age group.
+Most venues cater for birthday parties, thus providing food and drink.
+I don't think it really matters how many times boys attend laser parties: They never seem to tire of them, and it's a great way to expend some energy and have lots of fun at the same time.

 Alternative Sport and Activity Parties

-Football is extremely popular with 11 year olds, but not all boys enjoy it.
+Football is extremely popular with 11-year-olds, but not all boys enjoy it.
 There are plenty of alternative sporting parties to choose from when planning a party for an older boy.
-Although a structured activity might not, at first, seem much like a party, boys do enjoy this kind of thing, and parcipating with their friends will make it all the more fun.
+Although a structured activity might not, at first, seem much like a party, boys do enjoy this kind of thing, and participating with their friends will make it all the more fun.

-Rock Climbing (on a climbing wall) can often be experienced at local sports centres - many will do organised rock climbing parties for groups of children, including tuition from a trained instructor.
+Rock Climbing (on a climbing wall) can often be experienced at local sports centres; many will host organised rock climbing parties for groups of children, including tuition from a trained instructor.
 This type of party can also sometimes be held at local scout centres, where an array of activities may be on offer.

 Other ideas for activity parties include archery (a little research should tell you if this is available in your area), canoeing or kayaking at a local watersports centre, or a fun athletics party (which is often offered at good sports centres).

-Go-Karting is another activity that will often appeal to this older age group - after all, boys and driving is usually a winning combination.
+Go-Karting is another activity that will often appeal to this older age group; after all, boys and driving are usually a winning combination.
 There are actually a lot of go-karting centres around, so there is sure to be somewhere within easy reach.

 Basically - for anyone who doesn't already know - tubing consists of sliding down a dry ski slope whilst sitting in a large donut-like ring.
-(This will not be the full main slope, but tends to be a separate slope - at our local slope it is the intermediate slope.)
-Tubing parties tend to last for one hour - whilst this may not seem long it is fairly standard for an activity party; any longer and the novelty may well wear off.
-Parties are organised by ski slope staff and children absolutely love them.
-While some children may find actual skiiing a daunting and perhaps rather nerve-wracking prospect, I have only ever seen positive enthusiam when it comes to tubing.
+(This will not be the full main slope but tends to be a separate slope at our local slope it is the intermediate slope.)
+Tubing parties tend to last for one hour - whilst this may not seem long, it is fairly standard for an activity party; any longer and the novelty may well wear off.
+Parties are organised by ski slope staff, and children absolutely love them.
+While some children may find actual skiing a daunting and perhaps rather nerve-wracking prospect, I have only ever seen positive enthusiasm when it comes to tubing.
 The tubes can travel quite fast, so there is a lot of laughter and adrenaline pumping.
-It is, however, a very fun and safe activity, and is ideal for an 11 year old boy.
+It is, however, a very fun and safe activity and is ideal for an 11-year-old boy.

-Most boys enjoy ten pin bowling, and 11 is a good age for a party at a local bowling alley.
-There is no minimum restriction on the amount of kids you can invite, and although bowling can work out a bit expensive, it is a great treat on a special day.
+Most boys enjoy 10-pin bowling, and 11 is a good age for a party at a local bowling alley.
+There is no minimum restriction on the number of kids you can invite, and although bowling can work out a bit expensive, it is a great treat on a special day.

-Many boys are quite competitive, and take games quite seriously.
-Although younger boys often have bowling parties (I have known 6 year olds to do so), in my opinion it is better suited to older children.
-11 year olds can understand and follow the game and scoreboard without assistance; plus they can manage the heavy bowling balls much more easily.
+Many boys are quite competitive and take games quite seriously.
+Although younger boys often have bowling parties (I have known six-year-olds to do so), in my opinion, it is better suited to older children.
+11-year-olds can understand and follow the game and scoreboard without assistance; plus, they can manage the heavy bowling balls much more easily.
 Younger children also often get bored and distracted whilst waiting for their turn, especially if there are quite a lot of children participating.
-11 year olds will wait and chat, whilst keeping an eye on the game.
+11-year-olds will wait and chat whilst keeping an eye on the game.
 Younger children might enjoy bowling, but I think that it really works better for the slightly older ones.

 Day at a Theme Park

-At most theme parks there is something for everyone, whether you like the thrill rides or something more sedate.
-If you do plan a theme park day out for your 11 year old's birthday, remember that not all children like 'scary' thrill rides, even if yours does.
-Also, bear in mind that some rides might have height restrictions and, while some 11 year olds will meet the height restriction, others will not yet be tall enough.
+At most theme parks, there is something for everyone, whether you like the thrill rides or something more sedate.
+If you do plan a theme park day out for your 11-year-old's birthday, remember that not all children like 'scary' thrill rides, even if yours does.
+Also, bear in mind that some rides might have height restrictions, and while some boys around this age will meet the height restriction, others will not yet be tall enough.